ibm-cloud-docs/sap/sap-offerings-hana-iaas-power-virtual-server-profiles.md

 * `cnp1` = Nonproduct development for testing or development use only.
 Not intended for production deployments; not supported or certified by SAP production.
 * `ush1` = Small for OLAP/OLTP workloads that don't require as much CPU and storage consumption
-* `umh1` = Ultra Memory HANA for OLTP that use 1:240 as the cpu:memory ratio
+* `umh` = Ultra Memory HANA for OLTP that use 1:240 as the cpu:memory ratio
 * `mh1` = High Memory for OLAP that use 1:180 as the cpu:memory ratio
 * `bh1` = Balanced for OLAP that use 1:100 as the cpu:memory ratio
 * `ch1` = Compute Intensive for OLAP that use 1:50 as the cpu:memory ratio